Nationals Hand Mets Franchise Worst Beating Ever In 25-4 Loss

 — Anthony DiComo (@AnthonyDiComo) August 1, 2018

 Daniel Murphy slugged two home runs and became number two, behind Mark McGwire, on the career list of highest slugging percentage versus the Mets by players with 100 plate appearances.
-He totaled three hits with six RBIs.
-Harper also had three hits, including a pair of doubles, and three RBIs.
+He totaled three hits with six RBI.
+Harper also had three hits, including a pair of doubles, and three RBI.
 It’s a game that made the National’s front office look smart for keeping a now potentially contending team together and can propel a team to believe in itself.
 For the Mets, who were already eliminated from doing anything this year other than on paper, it is a demoralizing defeat after their front office did nothing to help the team improve at the trade deadline, as per Deadspin.

 #Mets lose.
 The joke of all jokes this season.
 Worst single game loss score-wise in the team’s history.